jaybythebay/salesforce-postgresql-etl/README.md

 ## Overview

-The module bulk downloads data from Salesforce tables and puts it into a PostgreSQL Database.
-The whitelist and blacklist in the `settings.py` file can be adjusted to exclude certain objects or to only retrieve particular objects.
+The script bulk downloads data from Salesforce and loads it into a PostgreSQL Database.
+The tables to retrieve can be configured by setting the whitelist and blacklist in `settings.py`.
+If the schema for the table changes the entire table is dropped and all rows are re-loaded.

-Schema changes are not yet accounted for.
-If a schema change has occured manually drop the table and let it re-create.
-This will be fixed in later version.

-## Package Dependencies

-Packages need are in the requirements.txt file

 ## Running
 To run:
-* Rename sample_settings.py to settings.py and enter the proper credentials
-* Adjust the whitelist and blacklists in settings.py if you wish to limit the objects retrieved
+* Configure your environment variables for Salesforce and the target PostgreSQL DB in `settings.py`
+* Configure the table prefix, whitelist, blacklist, and log file path in `settings.py`
-* run salesforce_postgresql.py
+* run `salesforce_postgresql.py`